 Organizations that Can Foster Your Commercial Real Estate Career

 Commercial real estate is a group activity.
 From the time a property is built, sold, occupied and re-sold there will be a number of people involved at every step of the way.
 As such, the career of a commercial agent is not a lone journey.
 It not only takes an outgoing personality, but a vast network of leads and contacts to succeed.
 An easy way to foster these connections is to join associations that can offer you exposure, access to larger networks and continuing education opportunities.
+These are some of the national associations that are highly valuable to commercial real estate experts and related professionals.

 Building Owners and Managers Association (BOMA) International